Oral Surgeon vs. Dentist: Key Differences

 - Devise a patient’s treatment plan in a methodical manner

-- Also, educate patients to ensure a preventive dental care
+- Also, educate patients to ensure preventive care

-A dentist will refer a patient to an oral surgeon for complex surgeries and treatment of teeth, mouth, jaw, and gums, etc.
+A dentist will refer a patient to an oral surgeon for complex procedures and surgical care beyond general dentistry involving the teeth, mouth, jaw, and gums, such as those offered at oral surgery centers in St. George, Utah.

-They often treat accident patients and cancer patients.
+They often treat accident patients and cancer patients, including cases involving facial trauma and jaw problems that call for an oral and maxillofacial surgeon, such as those serving patients in Mesquite, Nevada, and surrounding areas.
 In some cases, they may also work with medical professionals as a team.

 In addition to what a dentist can do, an oral surgeon will: